galaxyproject/training-material/topics/dev/tutorials/community-tool-table/tutorial.md

 The Pull Request will be reviewed.
 Make sure to respond to any feedback.

-Once the Pull Request will be merged, the interactive table will be created and available online at `https://galaxyproject.github.io/galaxy_tool_metadata_extractor/<your community>`.
+Once the Pull Request is merged, the interactive table will be created and made available online at `https://galaxyproject.github.io/galaxy_tool_metadata_extractor/<your community>`.

 # Review the generated interactive table

-The interactive table will have all tools associated with the ToolShed categories you selected.
-Not all that tools might be interesting for your community.
+The interactive table will contain all the tools associated with the ToolShed categories that you selected.
+However, not all of these tools might be interesting for your community.

-Galaxy Tool Metadata Extractor provides 2 extra possible filters for tools:
+Galaxy Tool Metadata Extractor provides 2 optional filters for tools:
 - A list of tools to exclude
-- A list of tools to really keep.
+- A list of tools that should definitely be kept.

 ## Add a list of tools to exclude